dentarg/auth0-blog/_posts/2017-01-16-a-brief-history-of-javascript.markdown

 At the moment, development versions of Chrome, Firefox and Microsoft Edge support a draft of the WebAssembly specification and are capable of running [demo apps](http://webassembly.org/demo/).

 ## Aside: JavaScript use at Auth0
 At Auth0 we are [heavy users of JavaScript](https://github.com/auth0).
-From our [Lock library](https://github.com/auth0/lock) to our backend, JavaScript powers the core of our operations.
+From our [Lock library](https://auth0.com/lock) to our backend, JavaScript powers the core of our operations.
 We find its asynchronous nature and the low entry barrier for new developers essential to our success.
 We are eager to see where the language is headed and the impact it will have in its ecosystem.

 <a href="javascript:signup()">Sign up for a free Auth0 account</a> and take a first-hand look at a production ready ecosystem written in JavaScript.
 And don't worry, we have [client libraries for all popular frameworks and platforms](https://auth0.com/docs/quickstarts)!

+> [Auth0 offers a generous **free tier**](https://auth0.com/pricing) to get started with modern authentication.

+Recently, we have released a product called [Auth0 Extend](https://auth0.com/extend/).
+This product enable companies to provide to their customers an easy to use extension point that accepts JavaScript code.
+With [Auth0 Extend](https://auth0.com/extend/), customers can create custom business rules, scheduled jobs, or connect to the ecosystem by integrating with other SaaS systems, like Marketo, Salesforce, and Concur.
+All using plain JavaScript and NPM modules.

 ## Conclusion
 The history of JavaScript has been long and full of bumps.
 It was proposed as a "Scheme for the web".
 Early on it got Java-like syntax strapped on.
 Its first prototype was developed in a matter of weeks.
 It suffered the perils of marketing and got three names in less than two years.
 It was then standardized and got a name that sounded like a [skin disease](http://www.infoworld.com/article/2653798/application-development/javascript-creator-ponders-past--future.html).
 After three successful releases, the fourth got caught up in development hell for almost 8 years.
 Fingers got pointed around.
 Then, by the sheer success of a single feature (AJAX), the community got its act back together and development was resumed.
 Version 4 was scrapped and a minor revision, known by everyone as version 3.1, got renamed to version 5.
 Version 6 spent many years in development (again) but this time the committee succeeded, but nonetheless decided to change the name again, this time to 2015.
 This revision was big and took a lot of time to get implemented.
 But finally, new air was breathed into JavaScript.
 The community is as active as ever.
 Node.js, V8 and other projects have brought JavaScript to places it was never thought for.
 Asm.js, WebAssembly are about to take it even further.
 And the active proposals in different stages are all making JavaScript's future as bright as ever.
 It's been a long road, full of bumps, and JavaScript is still one of the most successful languages ever.
 That's a testament in itself.
 Always bet on JavaScript.